RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 The components are cross-platform, except for mtsRobotIO1394, which relies on a low-level IEEE-1394 interface library (`libraw1394`) that is primarily available on Linux.
 Thus, the build instructions focus on Linux.
 For setting up the FireWire interface on Linux, see [this page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Development-Environment).

-A ROS interface is available via [mtsROSBridge](https://github.com/jhu-cisst/cisst-ros) base class and [dVRK programs and files](https://github.com/jhu-dvrk/dvrk-ros).
+A ROS interface is available via [mtsROSBridge](https://github.com/jhu-cisst/cisst-ros) base class and [dVRK ROS programs and files](https://github.com/jhu-dvrk/dvrk-ros).

 # Updates